 Exciting news!
-Our free online conservation courses are moving to a new home on the National Geographic Society online platform.
+Our free online conservation courses have moved to a new home on the National Geographic Society online platform.

 Over the last few years, we’ve achieved great things thanks to all of our learners around the world.
 We now have over 19,000 registered learners from almost every country in the world, have translated our courses into multiple languages, and have won two industry-leading e-learning awards (2017: Gold and 2016: Silver for best online learning project in the not-for-profit sector).

-To ensure as many people as possible can access these courses and learn more about wildlife and conservation, we have decided to give the courses a new home with National Geographic.
+To ensure as many people as possible can access these courses and learn more about wildlife and conservation, the courses have a new home with National Geographic.